Tulsagrammer/FizzBuzz/README.md

 solution; not knowing how Git would handle new and relocated files, I created a brand new project -- this one, FizzBuzz!

+The initial version sucessfully demonstrated Reflection techniques to assemble the system from plugins.
+Another refactoring has lead to the current version which uses MEP as the driver for assembling the plugins.

 FizzBuzz consists of four major components:

 FizzBuzz: The overall system driver.
 This should be the first project